HNorderhus/HackyourCAD/README.md

 * To play the Checkers game, first download the .FCStd file and the Python files from the src folder.
 * Open the .FCStd file and copy the Python scripts to your local Freecad's scripting folder, this should be a hidden folder under User/AppData/Roaming/FreeCAD/Macro.
 * Copy the Python files into the folder, making sure that no other Python scripts with the same name exist that directory.
-* In FreeCAD, open the Makros window and select the main.py script.
-Click edit, the Python script will open in a new tab.
+* In FreeCAD, open the MaCros window and select the main.py script.
+Click execute.
 Make sure that under View -> Panels you have selected both Report View and Python Console.
 <p align="center">
 <img align="center" src = "readme_images/loadmacro.PNG">
 </p>